-Three months ended December 31, 2014 (Unaudited - see Notice to Reader)
+For the year ended December 31, 2015 (Unaudited - see Notice to Reader)

 4. Fair value of financial instruments (continued):

 - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active; and - Level 3 Inputs for the asset or liability that are not based on observable market data.